lyndachiwetelu/lyndachiwetelu/README.md

 Programming, philosophy, psychology, literature etc.

 ### Where can you find out more?
-On [my website](http://lyndachiwetelu.com), unless you've came from there already, in which case, you seen almost everything.
+On [my website](http://lyndachiwetelu.com), unless you've came from there already, in which case, you have seen almost everything.
 But just in case, try Linkedin ;)

 ### What technologies am I currently working with?
 - Swift